Blocked Ears – Causes and Solutions

 At Hearing Professionals, we offer wax removal by the curette method or by using micro-suction.
 These are dry methods have the advantage of not exposing the ear to moisture, which minimises the risk of infection.

 Micro-suction earwax removal is a modern earwax removal treatment.
 At selected clinics, we use ENT surgical grade microscopes, which can look deep into the ear canal with high magnification.
-This combined with a specialised medical grade micro-suction machine, allows for the safe and painless removal of deep and/or stubborn earwax.
+This combined with a specialized medical grade micro-suction machine, allows for the safe and painless removal of deep and/or stubborn earwax.
 If possible, the ear wax should be softened with a proprietary ear wax softening spray, available from our clinics or your chemist, at least 2-3 days prior to your appointment.